SFDO-Tooling/MetaCI/docs/running.rst

     bin/unpack-node

-Next you need to get that into your path.
-For a single terminal you can use

-    export PATH=$PATH:node/bin
-    rehash

-Longer term, you should probably use direnv and .envrc to do the same on new terminals.

 If you can run ``which node`` and see a path inside your project directory ending with ``.../node/bin/node``, then you've got it set up right and can move on.
+Otherwise go back and check if your environment includes the PATH environment variable from env.example

 Then use ``yarn`` to install dependencies::